crypto-org-chain/cronos/docs/architecture/README.md

 # Architecture Decision Records (ADR)

-This is a location to record all high-level architecture decisions in the Crypto.org Chain implementation.
+This is a location to record all high-level architecture decisions in the Cronos implementation.

 You can read more about the ADR concept in this [blog post](https://product.reverb.com/documenting-architecture-decisions-the-reverb-way-a3563bb24bd0#.78xhdix6t).